AleksejsGasilins/AleksejsGasilins/README.md

 |About Me|

 Hi!
 My name is Aleksejs.
-I'm app developer from Latvia.
+I'm C# / .net developer from Latvia.

-At school, in a computer science lesson, I was introduced to the HTML, after which I wanted to start learning other programming languages.
-I'm currently learning C#, but I'm always open to learning new things.
+At school, I first began to study programming, which interested me very much.
+I am currently working with C# and learning to work with Unity.
+I am always open to learning new things.

 I have a dream.
 And I'll reach it!